-The development and management of the Association, including direction, field coordination and research and development tasks will be funded centrally and supported through a membership fee approved each year by the Steering Committee.
+The development and management of the Association, including direction, field coordination and research and development tasks is funded centrally and supported through a membership fee approved each year by the Steering Committee.
 FRIP funding for membership fees was approved by FRIAA for the periods April 1, 2000 to March 31, 2005 (FRIAA Project FOOMOD-01-01) and April 1, 2005 to March 31, 2010 (Project FOOMOD-01-03).
+In 2010, a new five year plan was approved by the members and submitted to FRIAA for continued funding in the period April 1, 2010 to March 31, 2015.

-Table 2 shows financial projections for 5 years from April 1, 2010.
+Table 2 shows financial projections for 5 years from April 1, 2011.
 It does not include the following contributions by members and collaborating agencies: